 5. Scissor jumps: Stand with your feet slightly wider than your hips and squat with your hips down and chest lifted.
-Jump off the ground, bringing your legs together with one foot crossed in front—or “scissored)”—and land back in squat position.
+Jump off the ground, bringing your legs together with one foot crossed in front—or “scissored)”—and land back in a squat position.
 Repeat, alternating which foot you’ve got crossing in the front.

 6. Jack-to-tuck jumps: Start standing with your feet under your hips.
-Hop your feet out to wider stance, and swing your arms out to the side and up overhead jumping jack style.
+Hop your feet out to a wider stance, and swing your arms out to the side and up overhead jumping jack style.
 Then, hop your feet back in and jump straight up, driving both of your knees to your chest.
 Repeat.

-7. Broad jump: Stand with your feet under your hips and come into squat with your arms behind you.
+7. Broad jump: Stand with your feet under your hips and come into a squat with your arms behind you.
 Then, extend your knees and your hips while simultaneously throwing your arms forward while jumping forward.
 Land in a squat, then turn around and repeat.

 8. Hop over burpee: Think of this one as a burpee with a twist.
 Stand on one side of a towel (pro tip: towels are the ultimate piece of fitness equipment you’ve already got at your house), and sit back into a small squat.
 Use your glutes and legs to jump up over the towel, landing in a squat.
 Bring your hands to the floor, then hop your feet back into a plank, then explode back into a squat position.
 Repeat.

 9. Punching bag: This one will work your arms and your heart at the same time.
-Imaging you’ve got a punching bag in front of you—”Million Dollar Baby status,” says Fyok—slightly bend your knees into a relaxed sumo squat position.
+Imagine you’ve got a punching bag in front of you—”Million Dollar Baby status,” says Fyok—slightly bend your knees into a relaxed sumo squat position.
 Curl your fingers into fists and punch out in front of you for 20 to 30 seconds.

 10. Plank crawlers: There are approximately a zillion different plank iterations out there, but this is one of the hardest.
 Start in a forearm plank position, and one at a time push up from your elbows onto your hands.
 Then, go back down, and repeat for 20 to 30 seconds alternating arms.
 “Engage your core to keep from rocking side to side as you switch arms,” suggests Fyok.